phetsims/phet-info/doc/tier-1-description-quick-start-guide.md

 Nodes with `accessibleHeading` are typically parents for other accessible content, establishing the heading scope for their children.
 For details, see ParallelDOM.setAccessibleHeading.

-## Default accessibleName

-Many UI components with a visual label will automatically use that label as their `accessibleName`.
-If needed, you can override it by setting `accessibleName` in the component’s options.

-NOTE: PhET is in the process of implementing this default.
-If you find a component that does not do this, please create an issue in the component repository.

 ## pdomOrder